brunoimbrizi/triangle-wasm/README.md

 // default
 switches = null; // zQ

-// if input has edges or holes switches = null; // pzQ
+// if input is a PSLG (has points and segments) switches = null; // pzQ

-// quality and conforming Delaunay switches = { quality: true, ccdt: true }; // pzqDQ
+// quality mesh and conforming Delaunay switches = { quality: true, ccdt: true }; // pzqDQ

 // minimum angle, maximum area and output to console